qzshadow/Numbskull/README.md

 assign: string(e.g. "B0" means the factor belongs to type 'B', assigned to machine 0)

-init_val: categorical initial value for this variable
+init_val: int, categorical initial value for this variable

 factor_id: long int, factos this variable connected to, starts from 0